DEAP/deap/doc/first_steps.rst

     >>> toolbox.twoPointsCx(ind1, ind2)
     ([True, True, False, True, True]: [], [False, False, True, True, True]: [])

 Now we have two different individuals and their respective child.
-Both of the childrens have an invalid fitness.
+Both of the children have an invalid fitness.

 Evaluation
 ==========